What happens during a sprint planning meeting?

 Learn and adapt

 Like all the practices in agile methodology, this must also be approached with an inspect-and-adapt mindset.
-Experiment with new ideas to make your team's sprint-planning process more efficient.
+Experiment with your team's agile planning process more efficient.
 Every small routine can have an impact and the whole team stands to gain from it.
 Scrum calls for the small feedback loops of reiterating and improving, over and over, and it's critical to apply this methodology to every part of the process.

 To sum up